 It’s a fun activity, and it gives the child the chance to really think about taking these ideas to their logical conclusion.
 At a certain age, your child will be thinking, “…but that wouldn’t be good, in reality.”
 This is an example of allowing the child to come to his own conclusions, without having to simply follow the mandate from you, an important step to raising critical thinkers.

 So we’ll need to find a way to have some other type of ownership over the candy.
 We’ll need for the ownership to be either joint/limited, or owned by the parent.
 We usually try to avoid joint ownership whenever possible.
 If there’s a dispute that’s outside of the agreement, there’s no authority for us to seek to resolve it.
-Jointly owned property is also the most complex arrangement.
+Jointly owned property, though possible, is the most complex arrangement.

 If our needs for the child’s health won’t necessarily be met if the candy belongs to the child, and we don’t recommend joint ownership, then the parent needs to own the candy.
 It’s the only option left, and that has to be the place we’re negotiating from.
 We should be upfront about it, not trick them into it, nor just take something they rightfully assumed was theirs.